 For a Fintech company, accurately tracking the number of transactions processed each day is crucial for reconciling accounting figures and auditing purposes.

-table stores each day's transactions.
+Consider a scenario where the daily_transactions table stores each day's transactions.
 The company expects exactly 300 transactions to be processed daily.

-table for the current day equals 300.
+In this example, the expect_table_row_count_to_equal test ensures that the number of entries in the daily_transactions table for the current day equals 300.
 This test is important for validating that all expected transactions are captured and processed daily, crucial for financial accuracy and reporting.